After in-person visit from Fort Benning's top general, a plan to fix up the neighborhood

 |0

-This work, After in-person visit from Fort Benning's top general, a plan to fix up the neighborhood [Image 3 of 3], by Patrick Albright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, After in-person visit from Fort Benning's top general, a plan to fix up the neighborhood, by Franklin Fisher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-After in-person visit from Fort Benning's top general, a plan to fix up the neighborhood

 LEAVE A COMMENT